anwtn/functions-on-k8s/README.md

 {"EventId":"c17e2559-cd48-4d8d-9014-fc2ba572cdbd","SubjectId":"8d7748a5-3066-42aa-b5cd-6ef74b83c1a7","EventType":"ReviewSubmitted","Content":{"Text":"This product works very well.
 It romantically improves my football by a lot."}}
 ```

-## Test KEDA auto-scaling

-To test the KEDA queue based auto-scaling, let's watch the pods with:
+let's watch the pods with:

 `kubectl get pods --watch`

 Initially, you should see a HTTP function pod for `review-functions-http-<random-string>`.

-The easiest way to test the auto-scaler is to put a bunch of messages to the queue, and the easiest way to do that is to call our `api/review` a bunch of times by hitting refresh in the browser.

 If you continue to watch the output of `kubectl get pods --watch`, you'll notice `review-functions` (queue-trigger) pods suddenly appear.
 I got a bit carried away I ended up with many queue listener pods.
 After a few minutes - you can see that these queue-listener pods start to terminate.